SamuelSwartzberg/flashcardifying_text_temp/inf.md

 flex-container:⟮h∞;✫sm_Screenshot%202020-04-05%20at%2018.40.27.jpg✫⟯

-To ⟮select a color in affinity designer⟯ (must be in ⟮Pixel Persona⟯) ⟮c+;Select &gt; Select Sample Color⟯ To ⟮turn a color transparent⟯ in affinity designer ⟮select a color, then delete it with backspace⟯
+To ⟮select a color in affinity designer⟯ (must be in ⟮Pixel Persona⟯) ⟮c+;Select › Select Sample Color⟯ To ⟮turn a color transparent⟯ in affinity designer ⟮select a color, then delete it with backspace⟯

 ####### viewers